Constitution of East Germany: 1974 amendments

-With the rise of Erich Honecker in May 1971 and the increasing international recognition of the GDR, the regime attempted to abandon the concept that the GDR was the sole legitimate government of the entire German nation.
-Instead, the policy of Abgrenzung (demarcation) was instituted, with the desired effect of creating a separate GDR national identity.
+For the first two decades of its existence, the GDR maintained that it was the sole lawful government of all of Germany, denouncing the Federal Republic as an unlawfully constituted NATO puppet state.
+In the early 1970s, following the rise of Erich Honecker and increased international recognition of the GDR, the SED abandoned reunification in favor of detente.
+The regime pursued a policy of Abgrenzung, or delimitation.
+The desired effect was to create a separate GDR national identity.

 As a result, the 1968 constitution was amended by the Volkskammer on 27 September 1974 to delete the reference to the German nation; indeed, the use of the word "German" was cut back almost to a bare minimum.
 The amended document increased the emphasis on solidarity and friendship with the Soviet Union.
 In practice, however, ties between East Germans and their West German countrymen increased, in part due to the policies of Ostpolitik and détente followed by both East and West during the 1970s.

-Article 1 of the 1974 constitution began with the words, "The German Democratic Republic is a socialist state of workers and farmers.
+Article 1 of the amended constitution began with the words, "The German Democratic Republic is a socialist state of workers and farmers.
 It is the political organization of the workers in the cities and in the countryside under the leadership of the working class and their Marxist-Leninist party."

-1989–90 proposals
+1989–90 amendments

-In the wake of the Peaceful Revolution and the fall of the Berlin Wall, the constitution was significantly revised in November 1989 to prune out its Communist character.
-Most notably, Article 1, which effectively gave the SED a monopoly of power, was deleted.
+In the wake of the Peaceful Revolution and the fall of the Berlin Wall, the constitution was significantly revised in 1989 and 1990 to prune out its Communist character.
+Most notably, the phrase "under the leadership of the working class and their Marxist-Leninist party" in Article 1, which effectively gave the SED a monopoly of power, was deleted in December 1989; the State Council was abolished in April 1990, with its powers transferred to the Volkskammer presidium pending the re-establishment of the office of President of East Germany; a Law on Constitutional principles was passed on 17 June 1990, replacing statements about East Germany being a socialist state with those appropriate for a liberal democracy and social market economy on the West German model; and on 22 July 1990, the State Implementation Law was passed, providing for the re-establishment of the States of East Germany and the division of powers between the federal and state governments.

+Article 1 of the Law on Constitutional Principles began with the words, "The German Democratic Republic is a free, democratic, federative, social and ecologically oriented Rechtsstaat.
+With regard to the federal system, this shall apply in accordance with a special amendment to the Constitution and legal provisions which are yet to be enacted."

+1990 proposal

 In April 1990, the democratic forum Runder Tisch (Round Table) developed a proposal for a new GDR constitution to reflect the democratic changes that swept across the GDR.
 However, by that time, the newly freely-elected Volkskammer (parliament) was moving in the direction of outright unification with the Federal Republic, and so the draft constitution went nowhere.